Samic8/samdawson.dev/src/articles/react-component-api-design/react-component-api-design.md

 </Multiselect>
 ```

 The `jsx,<Multiselect />` is the *base* component while the `jsx,<Option />` and `jsx,<Group />` components are the specific components.
-Find a introduction [here](/article/compound-components-what-why-when).
+You can find a introduction to compound components [here](/article/compound-components-what-why-when).

 **Pros:** The high flexibility allows you to make variations without having to extend the *base* component.

 **Cons:** The high flexibility can be a disadvantage for consistency.
-It allows yourself and others to use the component in different ways than originally intended, which might go against the reason for componentizing something the first place (consistency).
+It allows yourself and others to use components in unintended ways, which might go against the reason for componentizing something the first place (consistency).

 ## Flexibility Modifiers